luisdelaye/Mexstrain/README.md

 metadata.tsv # metadata from GISAID formatted for Nextstrain

-gisaid_hcov-19_Mex.fasta # fasta genome sequences downloaded from GISAID
+gisaid_hcov-19_Mex.fasta # selected fasta genome sequences downloaded from GISAID

 Use the scripts as follow: